 ‘I’m not exaggerating when I say this novel challenged everything I thought I knew about love and friendship.
 It’s one of those books that stays with you forever.’ – Dua Lipa

-The million copy bestseller, Hanya Yanagihara’s A little Life is an immensely powerful and heartbreaking novel of brotherly love and the limits of human endurance.
+The million-copy bestseller, Hanya Yanagihara’s A Little Life, by the author of To Paradise and The People in the Trees, is an immensely powerful and heartbreaking novel of brotherly love and the limits of human endurance.

 Shortlisted for the Booker Prize

 Shortlisted for the Women’s Prize

 Finalist for the US National Book Award for Fiction